STAT545-UBC/STAT545-UBC-original-website/git06_credential-caching.md

 Find out if the credential helper is already installed.
 In the [shell](git09_shell.html), enter `git credential-osxkeychain`.
 You should see something like this: `Usage: git credential-osxkeychain <get|store|erase>`.
 If you do **not**, follow steps 2 and 3 on [the github help](https://help.github.com/articles/caching-your-github-password-in-git#platform-mac).

-Once you've confirmed you have the credential helper, enter `git config --global credential.helper osxkeychain`.
+Once you've confirmed you have the credential helper, enter `git config --global credential.helper osxkeychain`

 #### Linux